What is synthetic data? Examples, use cases and benefits Exploring GPT-3 architecture

 Definition

-What is generative modeling?
+What is a generative model?

 Generative models are a class of statistical models that generate new data instances.

-How generative modeling works
+How generative models work

 Generative models are generally run on neural networks.
 To create a generative model, a large data set is typically required.
-The model is trained by feeding it various examples from the data set and adjusting its parameters to better match the distribution of the data.
+The model is trained by feeding it various examples from the data set and adjusting its parameters to better match the distribution of data.

 Once the model is trained, it can be used to generate new data by sampling from the learned distribution.
-The generated data can be similar to the original data set, but with some variations or noise.
+The generated data can be similar to the original data set but with some variations or noise.
 For example, a data set containing images of horses could be used to build a model that can generate a new image of a horse that has never existed but still looks almost realistic.
 This is possible because the model has learned the general rules that govern the appearance of a horse.

 Generative models can also be used in unsupervised learning to discover underlying patterns and structure in unlabeled data as well as many other applications, such as image generation, speech generation and data augmentation.